z-l-p/film-projector-retrofit/docs/index.md

 Motor & Belt Installation
 ==================

-1. Prepare 3D-printed motor bracket (STL filename?).
+1. Prepare 3D-printed motor bracket (eiki\_motormount.stl).
 There are 3 pockets on the underside that need supports removed.
 Insert M3 nuts into the hexagonal pockets and secure with a drop of CA glue around the perimeter of each nut.
 (These will be for the encoder bracket added later.)

 1. Use three M3 x 5mm screws to attach aluminum motor mount to 3D-printed bracket.
 (These should be included when you purchased the mount.)
 Secure with thread-locker.
 One will fit into a recessed pocket, as shown in photo.
 (This is required to clear an existing bolt on the Eiki chassis.)